StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 INSERT INTO default_catalog.olap_db.olap_tbl SELECT * FROM hive_table
 ```

-## Synchronize metadata updates
+## Manually or automatically update metadata

 ### Manual update

 By default, StarRocks caches the metadata of Hive and automatically updates the metadata in asynchronous mode to deliver better performance.
-Additionally, after some schema changes or table updates are made on a Hive table, you can also use [REFRESH EXTERNAL TABLE](../../sql-reference/sql-statements/data-definition/REFRESH%20EXTERNAL%20TABLE.md) to update its metadata, thereby ensuring that StarRocks can obtain up-to-date metadata at its earliest opportunity and generate appropriate execution plans:
+Additionally, after some schema changes or table updates are made on a Hive table, you can also use [REFRESH EXTERNAL TABLE](../../sql-reference/sql-statements/data-definition/REFRESH%20EXTERNAL%20TABLE.md) to manually update its metadata, thereby ensuring that StarRocks can obtain up-to-date metadata at its earliest opportunity and generate appropriate execution plans:

 ```SQL
 REFRESH EXTERNAL TABLE <table_name>
 ```

+You need to manually update metadata in the following situations:

+- A data file in an existing partition is changed, for example, by running the `INSERT OVERWRITE ...
+PARTITION ...` command.
+- Schema changes are made on a Hive table.
+- An existing Hive table is deleted by using the DROP statement, and a new Hive table with the same name as the deleted Hive table is created.
+- You have specified `"enable_cache_list_names" = "true"` in `PROPERTIES` at the creation of your Hive catalog, and you want to query new partitions that you just created on your Hive cluster.

+  > **NOTE**
+  >
+  > From v2.5.5 onwards, StarRocks provides the periodic Hive metadata cache refresh feature.
+For more information, see the below "Periodically refresh Hive metadata cache" section of this topic.
+After you enable this feature, StarRocks refreshes your Hive metadata cache every 10 minutes by default.
+Therefore, manual updates are not needed in most cases.
+You need to perform a manual update only when you want to query new partitions immediately after the new partitions are created on your Hive cluster.

+Note that the REFRESH EXTERNAL TABLE refreshes only the tables and partitions cached in your FEs.

 ### Automatic incremental update